shabazmotan/Stock-Data-Analysis/README.md

 Purpose was to analyze multiple years of stock data using VBA-Excel.
-I created a script that loops through all the stocks for one year and outputs the following information:
+Created a script from stock data in years 2018 to 2020 analyzing yearly change in price, percentage change, and total volume.
+Also, calculated greatest percent increase and decrease and greatest total volume and displayed in output

  -The ticker symbol
  -Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.
  -The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.